What is timebanking?

-These might be â€˜standaloneâ€™ timebanks, perhaps in a local community, where residents might organise social action using the principles of an hour for an hour.
-This might typically see a timebank member earning a time credit by doing the shopping for an elderly member of the timebank, and then spending that time credit on getting somebody else to provide baby-sitting support at a time when they are busy.
+These might be through â€˜standaloneâ€™ time banks, perhaps in a local community, where residents might organise social action using the principles of ‘an hour for an hour’.
+This might see a time bank member earning a time credit by, say, doing the shopping for an elderly member of the time bank, and then spending that credit on getting somebody else to help with a DIY task.

-In reality however, timebanks are most sustainble when these artificial boundaries are withdrawn, and the three models are brought together.
-In that way, people, organisations and public services can be brought together in timbanking marketplaces where skills, support and physical assets can be exchanged in an equitable manner.Department of Work and Pensions updated statement
+In reality however, time banks are most sustainable when the three models are combined and people, organisations and public services are brought together so skills, support and assets can be exchanged in a way that benefits all.

 Time banking – help others and help yourself at the same time

 Fancy spending an hour washing someoneâ€™s car, doing some housework or gardening for them â€“ and then getting that hour back from somebody else in a way that helps you?
 If so, time banking could be for you.

 Time banking is growing nationally and can give you the chance to help others and help yourself at the same time.
 For every hour of time you give helping someone in your community you receive one time credit.
 You can then â€˜spendâ€™ that time credit when you need help from someone else.
 Best of all there is no regular commitment â€“ you can choose when you get involved and gain time credits.

 This could really help with your jobseeking as there may be time banking members that can help to give you advice with your job applications and CVs â€“ or even to practice interview questions.
 Others may have IT skills they can pass on to you, or help you improve the appearance of your CV.
 There could be people who are self-employed who could offer ideas and advice if you are thinking of setting up your own business â€“ or just someone you can sit and talk with if you feel your job search is going round in circles.